AlexRogalskiy/java-patterns/docs/contributing/info.md

 A Minimal, Complete, and Verifiable Example.

-When [reporting a bug](info.md#bug-reports), somtimes even when [suggestig a enhancement](info.md#enhancement-suggestions), the issue can be processed faster if you provide code for reproduction.
+When [reporting a bug](info.md#bug-reports), sometimes even when [suggestig a enhancement](info.md#enhancement-suggestions), the issue can be processed faster if you provide code for reproduction.
 That code should be…

 * …Minimal – Use as little code as possible that still produces the same behavior
 * …Complete – Provide all parts needed to reproduce the behavior